Modern Slavery Act Statement 2024

 Australia Modern Slavery Act 2018 “Reporting Entities” (collectively, “Jacobs Australia”), including but not limited to:

-• Jacobs Group Investments Australia Pty Ltd
+• Jacobs Group (Australia) Pty Ltd

 • Jacobs Australia Pty Ltd.

-This statement is being made by Jacobs, inclusive of Jacobs U.K. and Jacobs Australia, in accordance with the reporting requirements of Section 54, Part 6 of the U.K. Modern Slavery Act 2015 (for Jacobs U.K.) and section 16 of the Australian Modern Slavery Act 2018 (for Jacobs Australia) for the financial year ended 30 September 2022.
+This global statement is being made by Jacobs, inclusive of Jacobs U.K. and Jacobs Australia, in accordance with the reporting requirements of Section 54, Part 6 of the U.K. Modern Slavery Act 2015 (for Jacobs U.K.) and section 16 of the Australian Modern Slavery Act 2018 (for Jacobs Australia) for the financial year ended 30 September 2023.

 Our commitment